Nithyashree29/Nithyashree29/README.md

 - 📫 How to reach me **Snithya2919988@gmail.com**

-- 📄 Know about my experiences [Worked as an intern in datascience field [8 months],in R ,shiny framework and Machinelearning](Worked as an intern in datascience field [8 months],in R ,shiny framework and Machinelearning)
+- 📄 Know about my experiences [Worked as an intern in datascience field [8 months],in R ,shiny framework and Machinelearning]

+- 🏢 presently working as a Assosciate Software Engineer

 - ⚡ Fun fact **always funny when dealing with data**